sunfishcode/origin/README.md

  - The [origin-start-lto example] is like origin-start, but builds with LTO.

- - The [origin-start-tiny example] is like origin-start, but builds with optimization flags and disables features to build a very small binary.
+ - The [tiny example] is like origin-start, but builds with optimization flags and disables features to build a very small binary.

 ## Fully static linking